 4. Why did it take so long to ban Cambridge Analytica from Facebook’s platform?

-A lot of the ire that Facebook drew from its users and the media was over the perceived delay in assessing threats and stopping political interference.
-Senator Dianne Feinstein asked Mark Zuckerberg exactly why this happened.
+Facebook drew a lot of ire from its users and the media over the perceived delay in assessing threats and stopping political interference from groups like Cambridge Analytica.
+Senator Dianne Feinstein asked Mark Zuckerberg exactly how this happened:

 Senator Dianne Feinstein (California): If you knew in 2015 that Cambridge Analytica was using the information of Professor Kogan’s, why didn’t Facebook ban Cambridge in 2015?